-But one of the most silly (and annoying) expectations women deal with on an everyday basis is the expectation that we will spend our personal time making ourselves up for the office, especially when wearing makeup in the professional world can seem to be a lose-lose proposition in the first place.
+That was true before this new normal, and it's continued to be true as I've moved my meetings to virtual formats.
+I've always felt that one of the most silly (and annoying) expectations women deal with on an everyday basis is the expectation that we will spend our personal time making ourselves up, especially when wearing makeup in the professional world can seem to be a lose-lose proposition in the first place.

 A 2011 study found that women who wore makeup were deemed more competent than those who did not.
 However, the same study found that women whose makeup was described as too “glamorous” by their peers were deemed untrustworthy.
 In short, women are judged for wearing too much makeup and are also judged for wearing too little.

-As a CEO, I choose to not wear makeup at work for a host of reasons, including this ridiculous double-standard.
+Beyond this ridiculous double-standard, as a CEO, I choose not to wear makeup in work settings — digital or otherwise — for a host of reasons.

 I have three young children, a business, personal goals and relationships to keep up with; I don’t have much spare time, and when I do have free time, I’d rather not spend it in front of a mirror, priming and primping.
 Moreover, I often work out during the day; if I did this while wearing makeup, I’d have to run through this routine twice.